masoudkazak/masoudkazak/README.md

 # 👋 Hi, I'm Masoud Ghazagh

-A passionate **Backend Developer** with over 3 years of experience in building robust, scalable web applications using Python and Django ecosystem.
-I enjoy tackling complex technical problems and have a strong motivation for continuous learning and clean code practices.

 ---

 ## 👨‍💻 About Me

-I am a backend developer with hands-on experience in building and maintaining APIs using Django and Django REST Framework.
-I am detail-oriented, responsible, and highly collaborative in team environments.
-I thrive in solving complex backend challenges and always aim to write clean, testable, and maintainable code.
+I am a passionate Backend Developer with over 4 years of hands-on experience in building and maintaining robust, scalable APIs and web applications using Python and the Django framework.
+I enjoy solving complex technical challenges and always strive to write clean, testable, and maintainable code.
+Known for being detail-oriented and responsible, I thrive in collaborative team environments and have a strong motivation for continuous learning and clean coding practices.

 ---